lammps/lammps/doc/src/reset_atoms_id.rst

 .. code-block:: LAMMPS

-   reset atom_ids keyword values ...
+   reset_atoms id keyword values ...

    * zero or more keyword/value pairs may be appended
    * keyword = *sort*